-If you live at a high altitude, chances are you're familiar with some changes you need to make when baking bread and cake.
-The difference in air pressure at higher altitudes means that baking times, temperatures, and sometimes even ingredient ratios need to be tweaked to get the best outcome.
-But did you know you might also need to make adjustments in your candy making to compensate for high altitudes?
+If you live at a high altitude, you're likely familiar with changes you need to make when baking bread and cake.
+The difference in air pressure means baking times, temperatures, and sometimes even ingredient ratios need to be tweaked to get the best outcome.
+But did you know that you might also need to adjust your candy-making to compensate for high altitudes?

 The Boiling Water Test

-Depending on your actual altitude, the adjustments you need to make will be different, so the easiest and most reliable way to figure out what temperature conversions you need to make is to perform the boiling water test with your candy thermometer.
-You simply submerge the thermometer in boiling water and note what the temperature is five minutes after the water comes to a boil (which is 212 F/100 C at sea level).
+The adjustments you need to make are dependent on your actual altitude.
+The easiest and most reliable way to determine what temperature conversions are required is to perform the boiling water test with your candy thermometer.
+You simply submerge the thermometer in boiling water and note the temperature five minutes after the water comes to a boil.

-This is the best way since not only will it account for your altitude, but it will also take into account any irregularities or inaccuracies with your specific candy thermometer.
+This is the best method since it accounts for your exact altitude and any irregularities or inaccuracies with your specific candy thermometer.

 Make Some Calculations

-However, if you do not have time to test your thermometer in boiling water, or if you just want a general idea of how to adjust candy temperature recipes, here is a handy rule of thumb: Subtract two degrees Fahrenheit from a stated temperature for every 1,000 feet you are above sea level.
+If you do not have time to test your thermometer, or if you just want a general idea of how to adjust candy temperature recipes, here is a handy rule of thumb: Subtract 2 degrees Fahrenheit from a stated temperature for every 1,000 feet you are above sea level.

-For instance, if you live at 2,000 feet above sea level, your approximate conversion would be four degrees less than the stated candy temperature.
-So if you were making a recipe that called for the candy to be brought to 240 F, you would only boil it to 236 F.
+For instance, if you live at 2,000 feet above sea level, your approximate conversion would be 4 degrees less than the stated candy temperature.
+If you were making a recipe that called for the candy to be brought to 240 F, you would only cook it to 236 F.